 8) Family man

-In the little free time his job affords him, Nagelsmann likes to unwind at home with his family: his wife Verena, with whom he has a young son called Maximilian.
+In the little free time his job affords him, though, Nagelsmann likes to unwind at home with his family: his wife Verena, and thier young son Maximilian.
 "It helps a lot when you come home at night and you've got a partner and a son," he told German newspaper Bild.
 "Verena supports me a great deal and I can focus completely on my job."

 9) The Nagelsmann table